flow-project/flow/README.md

 ## Experiments and Results

 ### Phantom shockwave dissipation on a ring
-Inspired by the famous [2008 Sugiyama experiment](https://www.youtube.com/watch?v=7wm-pZp_mi0) demonstrating spontaneous formation of traffic shockwaves (reproduced on the left video), and a [2017 field study](https://www.youtube.com/watch?v=2mBjYZTeaTc) demonstrating the ability of AVs to suppress shockwaves, we investigated the ability of reinforcement learning to train an optimal shockwave dissipating controller.
+Inspired by the famous [2008 Sugiyama experiment](https://www.youtube.com/watch?v=7wm-pZp_mi0) demonstrating spontaneous formation of traffic shockwaves (reproduced on the first video), and a [2017 field study](https://www.youtube.com/watch?v=2mBjYZTeaTc) demonstrating the ability of AVs to suppress shockwaves, we investigated the ability of reinforcement learning to train an optimal shockwave dissipating controller.

-In the right video, we learn a controller (policy) for one out of 22 vehicles.
+In the second video, we learn a controller (policy) for one out of 22 vehicles.
 By training on ring roads of varying lengths, and using a neural network policy with memory, we were able to learn a controller that both was optimal (in terms of average system velocity) and generalized outside of the training distribution.

 [![Sugiyama simulation](https://img.youtube.com/vi/Lggtw9AOH0A/0.jpg)](https://www.youtube.com/watch?v=Lggtw9AOH0A)